xnimorz/react-providers/README.md

 React-providers is a library which helps you to work and manage React.Context components.
 The library offers you:

 - the single location to place your context models;
+- to implement your own business logic in contexts using familiar React components and react-lifecycle methods;
 - simple syntax with HOC components like react-redux.connect;
 - an easy way to include another context when it became required;
-- working with dependencies between your contexts.
+- to work with dependencies between your contexts.
 So you should just describe dependencies and react-providers will build a correct hierarchy for you.
 You can see comments example to get more information about managing dependencies;
+- working both in server and client
-- This library depends only on `hoist-non-react-statics`, so you wouldn't get a lot of npm modules after installing.
+- this library depends only on `hoist-non-react-statics`, so you wouldn't get a lot of npm modules after installing.
-- Implement your own business logic in contexts using react-lifecycle methods or methods that could be accessible from Consumers.

 ## Install